-For the 10th time, the European Space Agency (ESA) is inviting up to 25 developers to participate in its prestigious Space App Camp.
-It is the first time that the ESA Space App Camp has offered an Enhanced Mentorship programme to its participants: a comprehensive preparation and mentorship phase over an 8-week period including the final week of the Space App Camp, which is reserved for fine-tuning, finalising prototypes, and presenting the application.
+For the 10th time, the European Space Agency (ESA) invited up to 25 developers to participate in its prestigious Space App Camp.
+It was the first time that the ESA Space App Camp has offered an Enhanced Mentorship programme to its participants: a comprehensive preparation and mentorship phase over an 8-week period including the final week of the Space App Camp, which was reserved for fine-tuning, finalising prototypes, and presenting the application.

 Interested students, researchers and developers applied from 17 June until 14 July 2021.

 This year, the virtual event took place from 20 July – 20 September 2021.

 Duration: 8 week-long mentoring programme with ESA twice a week

 Target Group: BA, MA, PhD students or graduates, developers with proven experience, aspiring business leaders

 Gain comprehensive knowledge of Earth Observation, Artificial Intelligence, Machine Learning, Edge Computing, and Data Models

 Develop your Mobile App idea and launch your business project.